zeroluck/docs/sources/admin-guide/configuration/index.md

 the registration form.

 ## Configure Registration Form Attributes
 By default, there are a limited number of fields present in the self-registration form.
 If more attributes are needed they can be added in this section of Registration Management.
-Once you activate this feature, just start typing the attribute name in the Attributes Filter and then add desired attributes to the right column and click "Update".
+Once you activate this feature, just start typing the attribute name in the Attributes Filter and then add desired attributes to the right column.
+Finally, click "Update" to complete this step.

 # Attributes
 An *Active* attribute list can be seen from the Configuration > Attributes section.

 ![Attribute Menu](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_attribute_menu.png)

 The Gluu Server has a large LDAP tree which includes all standard attributes.
 It is not necessary for all of them to be *Active*.
 The active LDAP trees can be sorted using the *Show only Active Attributes* link.

 ![Show Active Attribute](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_attribute_show.png)

-The Gluu Server Administrator can make changes, such as changing the status to active/inactive, to an attribute after clicking on it.
+The Gluu Server administrator can make changes, such as changing the status to active/inactive, to an attribute after clicking on it.

 ![Attributes](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_attribute_attribute.png)

 Additional attributes can be added from the Gluu Server GUI, oxTrust, by clicking the **Add Attribute** button.
-On clicking the **Add Attribute** button, the following screen shall appear.
+Then, the following screen will
+appear:

 ![Add Attribute Screen](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_attribute_add.png)